 Example SPF Records

-Simple: Google Workspace Only
+Simple: Just Google Workspace

-Common: Google + Marketing Platform
+Typical: Google + a Marketing Platform

-Complex: Multiple Services + Own Server
+Complex: Multiple Services + Your Own Server

-Domain That Doesn’t Send Email
+A Domain That Doesn’t Send Email

 Best Practices